 Table of Contents

 1. Focusrite Scarlett 2i2 (3rd Gen) – Best Overall

-Focusrite has been around since the 1980s and their audio interfaces are synonymous with the best of the best.
+Focusrite has been around since the 1980s and its audio interfaces are synonymous with the best of the best.
 The Focusrite Scarlett 2i2 is an icon of audio interfaces, featuring two XLR inputs.
 This is the best USB audio interface for podcasting, music, and more at home.

-The audio quality is great, clean and clear.
+The audio quality is great, clean, and clear.
 The mic preamps give you accurate audio levels as it features separate gain control for mic inputs and the headphone output.
 This audio interface is widely compatible with macOS, iOS, and Windows.
 This is one of the best interfaces out there and a best seller for good reason.

 2. Focusrite Scarlett Solo (3rd Gen)

 A little brother to the Scarlett 2i2 above as this only has one input.
 If you’re podcasting solo and know you won’t need more, this is a great choice.

 The Scarlett Solo is also popular with guitarists recording solo.
 It’s simple and easy to use.
 Really, it doesn’t get much easier than this.
 It’s Focusrite-quality and you get it at an affordable price.

 Behringer is another reputable brand in the audio recording field for its audio equipment.
 Like the Focusrite 2i2, the U-Phoria UMC202HD USB audio interface has 2 preamps with +48 volt phantom power.

 It features zero latency which means you can record voices without any lag.
 It comes with different channel versions such as 1-channel, 4-channel, and 8-channel.
 You can go with the one that has 8 channels if you want more flexibility.